 How do I sign my business up for Kickstart?

-You can apply for your business to join the Kickstart scheme by filling out this form here.
+You can apply for your business to join the Kickstart scheme by emailing Into Games here.